-The Department of Education and School Psychology provides two different pathways for post-baccalaureate students interested in pursuing early childhood (PreK through grade 3), middle childhood (grades 4 through 9; two teaching fields), adolescent/young adult (grades 7 through 12; one teaching field) and multi-age teacher licensure (K through grade 12; one teaching field).
+The Department of Education and School Psychology provides two different pathways for post-baccalaureate students interested in pursuing early childhood (PreK through grade 3), middle childhood (grades 4 through 9; two teaching fields) and adolescent/young adult (grades 7 through 12; one teaching field).
 These programs include: the School-Based M.Ed. program and the Initial Licensure Professional Teacher M.Ed. program.